TheMachineHerald/Chat-WS-Server/README.md

 # Chat-WS-Server

-Basic working MVP for WebSocket communications with my Chat Application.
+Basic working MVP for WebSocket communications.
 It handles Chat just fine, but, as of right now, is still handling socket state and lacks a error fallbacks and handling.

 It is a NAIVE implementation, but the point was to quickly blueprint a stable, scalable baseline to work with while engineering, designing, and developing the entire Frontend/API Server/ DB.